lonnen/Processing.py-Eclipse-Launcher/README.markdown

 * Add any additional command line arguments you desire ( --present for full screen.
 It should accept anything Processing does).
 * Save the preferences.
 * Right click on a *.py sketch in your workspace and select Run as... -> Processing.py Sketch
+* Alternatively you can also right click on an editor with an open *.py file and select Run as... -> Processing.py Sketch
 * Error messages and standard out should be written to your Eclipse console.

 ## What now? ##